Kimplul/hid-tmff2/docs/FFBEFFECTS.md

 00001110 01111100  0e 7c  deadband    + saturation
 00001110 01110011  0e 73  coefficient + saturation
 00001110 01101101  0e 6d  positive coefficient + deadband + negative saturation
+01001110 01000001  4e 41  positive coefficient + duration
-00001100           0c     everything
+00001100           0c     all effect specific parameters
+01001001           49     duration
+01001100           4c     all effect specific parameters + duration
 ```

 Any combination that makes sense is possible, not restricted to the list above.

-The order of the fields are defined in the `everything` packet example below.
+The order of the fields are defined in the `all effect specific parameters + duration` packet example below.

 ```
     positive coefficient: